Blog | Paper Assets, Real Estate

 Rich Dad Scam #8: “Build a diversified investment portfolio for the long term”

-Why the rich focus instead of diversify
+Why the rich focus on diversity of the asset classes

 The reason why so many people buy into these scams is because some of them, like working harder and saving money, used to actually work.
 If you followed them, there was a reward, but not anymore.